timescale/docs/timescaledb/overview/release-notes/index.md

 This maintenance release contains bugfixes since the 2.1.0 release.
 We deem it high priority for upgrading.

 The bug fixes in this release address issues with CREATE INDEX and UPSERT for hypertables, custom jobs, and gapfill queries.

 This release marks TimescaleDB as a trusted extension in PG13, so that superuser privileges are not required anymore to install the extension.

 **Minor features**
 * #2998 Mark timescaledb as trusted extension

-**Bugfixes**
+**Bug fixes**
 * #2948 Fix off by 4 error in histogram deserialize
 * #2974 Fix index creation for hypertables with dropped columns
 * #2990 Fix segfault in job_config_check for cagg